-3 Figure 1: Representation of the SPS project
+Figure 1: Representation of the SPS project

-4 The SPS project was modeled into the 2032 Anchor Data Set (ADS) and production cost modeling was 5 run.
-This production cost analysis assumes a point of interconnection at the Aeolus 500 kV bus with no 6 additional transmission upgrades.
-The analysis in this report does not address the upgrades to the 7 transmission system needed to support the point of interconnection.
-The analysis herein does not 8 address the reliability or the assumed operations of this pumped storage project; it is a representation 9 of study results bounded by the assumptions.
+The SPS project was modeled into the 2032 Anchor Data Set (ADS) and production cost modeling was run.
+This production cost analysis assumes a point of interconnection at the Aeolus 500 kV bus with no additional transmission upgrades.
+The analysis in this report does not address the upgrades to the transmission system needed to support the point of interconnection.
+The analysis herein does not address the reliability or the assumed operations of this pumped storage project; it is a representation of study results bounded by the assumptions and the program limitations.

-Results 1
+1 Results

 - 2 The following set of plots represent the observed impact to the transmission system given the assumed - 3 installation of 900 MW of pumped storage generation at the 500 kV Aeolus substation and with no - 4 additional transmission system upgrades.
 Hitachi GridvView Version 10.3.44 was used to analyze the - 5 2032 ADS, with and without the SPS and for the case with the SPS, the pumped storage simulation - 6 option used was that of, "Daily Scheduling on Price".
-While GridView dispatches the system on an - 7 hourly basis given the fuel costs and transmission constraints of the transmission system, the results of - 8 GridView analyses should in no way be construed as operational instruction.
+While GridView dispatches the system on an - 7 hourly basis given the fuel costs and transmission constraints of the transmission system, the results of - 8 GridView analyses should in no way be construed as operational instruction. - 9 Using the "Daily Scheduling on Price" option, GridView models pumped storage in the following fashion: - 10 first, GridView dispatches the system without the pumped storage project.
+GridView then determines - 11 how the pumped storage projects should operate based on the system conditions/state of the pumped - 12 storage devices/availability of the pumped storage to pump or charge and then re-dispatches the - 13 system, including the pumped storage projects.
+GridView staff were consulted throughout the modeling - 14 process to ensure the SPS was modeled correctly given the "Daily Scheduling on Price" option. - 15